RomanBelokurov/DX9_GameEngine/README.md

 Here are some interesting features that implemented in this project: Resource Filesystem(Meshes and textures), Particle animation engine, Simple Physics Engine( just google it SPE Engine ), rendering optimization tree, day/night timeline.

+### Scene builder (sandbox is not included)
+Scene builder sandbox was written in C++ Builder, so I'm not sure if i can restore it.

 ## Demo is included:
 ![Demo city](https://github.com/RomanBelokurov/DirectXGameEngine_2008/blob/master/Documentation/gamedev_ru_3.jpg)
 ### Controls in demo game: